daytonaio/enterprise-docs/src/content/docs/configuration/teams.md

 ## Delete a Team

 You can delete a team from your Daytona instance.
-This allows you to free up resources used under your Daytona quota, or to recreate your team from scratch.
+This allows you to free up resources used, or to recreate your team from scratch.

 :::danger
 This action will remove all Workspaces associated with the currently selected team irreversibly.